-Across the world, 25 to 45% of typically developing children struggle with feeding at some point in their life1.
-Studies show that about 10% of children will go on to experience significant challenges with feeding.
-This figure rises for children with medical, developmental or learning differences.
-The short- and long-term impact of paediatric feeding difficulties on a child’s nutrition, development, growth and overall wellbeing can be significant for both the child and their family2.
-Early Intervention can and does make an important difference for children with feeding and mealtime challenges.
+Across the world, 25 to 45% of typically developing children struggle with feeding at some point in their life; this figure rises for children with medical, developmental or learning differences1.
+The short- and long-term impact of paediatric feeding difficulties on nutrition, development, growth and overall wellbeing can be significant for both the child and their family2.
+Feeding therapy makes an important difference for children with feeding and mealtime challenges.

 If you have concerns for your child’s feeding, please contact South Lakes Speech & Language Therapy.
 The initial telephone consultation is free of charge and there is no obligation.
 We are happy to listen to your concerns and provide advice as well as determine together the best way forward to support your child.
 If you decide to undertake services with South Lakes Speech & Language Therapy, areas of feeding we support include: